Hamdan bin Mohammed attends Dubai Police Academy graduation ceremony

 - City Fajr Shuruq Duhr Asr Magrib Isha

-The ceremony was also attended by His Highness Sheikh Ahmed bin Saeed Al Maktoum, President of the Dubai Civil Aviation Authority, Chairman of Dubai Airports, and Chairman and Chief Executive of Emirates Airline and Group; His Highness Sheikh Mansoor bin Mohammed bin Rashid Al Maktoum, Chairman of the Dubai Sports Council; and Sheikh Al Murr bin Maktoum Al Maktoum.
+The ceremony was also attended by H.H.
+Sheikh Ahmed bin Saeed Al Maktoum, President of the Dubai Civil Aviation Authority, Chairman of Dubai Airports, and Chairman and Chief Executive of Emirates Airline and Group; H.H.
+Sheikh Mansoor bin Mohammed bin Rashid Al Maktoum, Chairman of the Dubai Sports Council; and Sheikh Al Murr bin Maktoum Al Maktoum.
 Additionally, military and police leaders, high-ranking officials, members of the diplomatic corps, representatives from Arab delegations, guests of the UAE SWAT Challenge 2024, as well as parents and relatives of the graduates, were in attendance.

 The ceremony commenced to the strains of the UAE national anthem, followed by a captivating recital of verses from the Holy Quran.